Rishabh-13/Review-Sentiment-Analysis-System/README.md

 # Review-Sentiment-Analysis-System
-This is a project that does sentiment analysis of the reviews as positive or negative.
+This is a project that does sentiment analysis of the movie reviews as positive or negative.